tellsiddh/blog.tellsiddh.github.io/_posts/2025-07-04-vector-database-broke.md

 - **Incident Date:** July 3, 2025
 - **Duration:** ~5 hours
 - **Impact:** Production OpenSearch cluster became inaccessible due to simultaneous scaling and security changes.
+- **Speculations:** Without knowing for sure or AWS confirming, I will be mentioning if something is a pure speculation from my end.
+I have asked AWS for a root cause analysis and will update this post once I receive it.

 ## How It Started